MOSAIC RENDERS

 |---|---|---|---|

-| Full-house plinth (12–18 m²) or trade-volume job | Ceresit CT 177 — 25 kg bucket | Category I impact · W3 · V2 · ETA-assessed | ~6 m²/bucket |
+| Full-house plinth (12–18 m²) or trade-volume job | Ceresit CT 177 — 25 kg bucket | Category I impact · W3 · V2 | ~6 m²/bucket |

-| Small repair, feature panel, or reveal zone (under 3 m²) | Ceresit CT 177 — 10 kg bucket | Identical formulation · waste-minimising pack | ~2.5 m²/bucket |
+| Small repair, feature panel, or reveal (under 3 m²) | Ceresit CT 177 — 10 kg bucket | Identical formula · low-waste pack | ~2.5 m²/bucket |

 How to Apply Mosaic Render — Substrates, Conditions, System Layers

 Mosaic render delivers its full performance over a quartz-primed substrate.
-A primer from the render primers range — Ceresit CT 16 or Atlas Cerplast — evens out substrate suction and provides the keyed surface that the resin binder needs for long-term adhesion.
-Tinting the primer close to the mosaic aggregate colour stops the grey basecoat from showing through the transparent resin, giving a richer, more uniform finish from the first coat.
+A primer from the render primers range — Ceresit CT 16 or Atlas Cerplast — evens out suction and provides the keyed surface the resin binder needs for long-term adhesion.
+Tinting the primer close to the aggregate colour stops the grey basecoat showing through the transparent resin, giving a richer, more uniform finish from the first coat.

 Pro Tips From UK Installers Using Mosaic Render